Jiplab/Eurorack-Distribution-Board/README.md

 Originally planned for the “Bauer Sigma-6 Voice Module” https://www.mjbauer.biz/Sigma6_M0_synth_weblog.htm

-this PCB extends its capabilities to modules that require a +5v power supply.
+this PCB extends its capabilities to modules without 16pin socket that require a +5v power supply.

 For all versions:
 External power supply in +5v via mini USB is possible.